techstationspace/javascript-exercises/removeFromArray/README.md

 # Exercise 04 - removeFromArray

+Run the tests by entering `npm run jest -- removeFromArray/removeFromArray.spec.js` in the terminal and watch it fail.

 Implement a function that takes an array and some other arguments then removes the other arguments from that array:

 ```javascript